 Gilad’s research about structure in the music of Pink Floyd has resulted in articles published in Music Theory Spectrum (by Oxford University Press), Music Theory Online, Resling Publishing House, The Conversation; lectures in the US and Israel; a 4-credit course at Ramapo College; and the first-ever academic conference devoted to Pink Floyd that Gilad produced in 2014 at Princeton University together with composer Dave Molk.

-An Assistant Professor of Music at Ramapo College of New Jersey, Gilad holds a Ph.D. in composition from Princeton University, and he is a graduate of Mannes College of Music, the Jerusalem Academy of Music and Dance and the BMI Lehman Engel Musical Theatre Workshop.
+An Associate Professor of Music at Ramapo College of New Jersey, Gilad holds a Ph.D. in composition from Princeton University, and he is a graduate of Mannes College of Music, the Jerusalem Academy of Music and Dance and the BMI Lehman Engel Musical Theatre Workshop.
 Among his principle teachers were Robert Cuckson, Steven Mackey, Paul Lansky and Michael Wolpe.